Media releases and news items

-- Natural Australian toxin protecting plants and wildlife from predators - By Greg Mifsud, Invasive Animals Cooperative Research Centre Many people are unaware that the poison 1080 (also called sodium fluoroacetate) is the most environmentally sensitive and target-specific poison available to […]
+- Natural Australian toxin protecting plants and wildlife from predators - Many people are unaware that the poison 1080 (also called sodium fluoroacetate) is the most environmentally sensitive and target-specific poison available to protect Australia’s vulnerable wildlife and ecosystems from feral animals, because it occurs naturally in over 30 species of Australian native plants.

 - Dingo diets do not discriminate - By The National Wild Dog Action Plan The National Wild Dog Action Plan strategically assists communities in controlling wild dogs, encouraging local people to work together on wild dog control […]